zeroluck/docs/sources/admin-guide/openid-connect/index.md

 * _Add Group:_ This feature can be used to affiliate specific groups.
 ![Add Group](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_addgroup.png)

-The existing groups can be listed by hitting the *Search* button keeping the search phrase blank.
+The existing groups can be listed by hitting the *Search* button, and keeping the search phrase blank.

 * _Add Scopes:_ This option can be used to add the required scopes in the Gluu Server.
 ![Add Scopes](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_addscope.png)

-The available scopes can be listed by hitting the *Search* button keeping the search phrase black and from this the Gluu Server Administrator can select the required scopes.
+The available scopes can be listed by hitting the *Search* button, and keeping the search phrase blank.
+Furthermore, from this the Gluu Server administrator can select the required scopes.

 * _Add Response Type:_ There are three types of responses in the Gluu Server and they are Code, Token and ID Token.
 The Gluu Server Administrator can select all of them for testing purposes.
 ![Response Type](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_response.png)